Daf Yomi: Learning resources

 The Schottenstein Edition of the Babylonian Talmud, an English-language translation and interpretation published in 73 volumes between 1990 and 2004 by ArtScroll, has been credited with significantly increasing the number of English speakers participating in the Daf Yomi program.
 ArtScroll planned the publication of each tractate to coincide with its study in the Daf Yomi cycle, releasing the final volume to coincide with the 11th Siyum HaShas in 2005.
 The Schottenstein Talmud was also translated into Hebrew.
 ArtScroll released in 2012 a mobile app that contained the entire Babylonian Talmud.

 The Koren Talmud Bavli by Koren Publishers offers the Vilna Daf along with a bilingual section (English-Aramaic) with color maps, images, and extensive historical, scientific, biographical, and linguistic notes by Rabbi Adin Steinsaltz.
 To facilitate comprehension and reading fluency, the Aramaic text and Rashi commentary feature punctuation and vowels, and the text is fully annotated.
 The Koren Talmud Bavli with Rabbi Steinsaltz's commentary has been credited with opening access to Talmud study for Jews of all backgrounds.

-The Dafyomi Advancement Forum, founded by Kollel Iyun Hadaf in 1996, is a free resource center offering English-language translations, outlines, charts, analyses and lectures on every daf, as well as answers to any question by email.

-Meoros HaDaf HaYomi, founded in 1999, disseminates a weekly Daf Yomi study sheet in both Hebrew and English via email and regular mail.
-This organization also trains Daf Yomi teachers in its battei medrash (study halls) in Bnei Brak and Jerusalem.
-It has recorded shiurim on the daf on CD-ROM in English, Hebrew, Yiddish, and French.

-Real Clear Daf is a popular online resource founded in 2012 that offers free daily audio lectures on the entire Talmud according to the Daf Yomi cycle.
-Led by Talmudic scholar and teacher Shmuel Wise, Real Clear Daf places a special emphasis on word economy, using just the right amount of words for a crystal clear understanding of each page of the Talmud.
-The lectures are known for their engaging and accessible style, making them a valuable resource for both beginner and advanced students of the Talmud.
-The mobile app offers a dynamic highlighter that highlights the words of the Daf as they are explained.

-Additional resources to assist those endeavoring to complete the cycle for the first time are a range of audiotapes, online websites, and iPods preloaded with lectures covering every page of the Talmud.
+Online resources include audiotapes, online websites, and iPods preloaded with lectures covering every page of the Talmud.

 Since spring 2019, Dr. Henry Abramson of Touro College has been posting brief videos describing the historical context of each daf as part of the Orthodox Union Daf Yomi Initiative.

 Talmudic study by women has never been forbidden, but was discouraged.
 Modern technology has led to increased accessibility for women.
-For example, Rabbanit Michelle Cohen Farber, an Orthodox scholar, is the founder of Hadran.
-She teaches Daf Yomi to women in her home and through a podcast in English and Hebrew.
+For example, Rabbanit Michelle Cohen Farber, an Orthodox scholar, is the founder of Hadran and teaches Daf Yomi to women through a podcast in English and Hebrew.